Puigdemont reclaims Catalonia's leadership

 Compared to Rajoy's government, Sanchez's government "is nice in form, but it is not delivering," the source said.

-Almost a year after the crisis started, Puigdement, Torra and their allies are ready for a new showdown – counting on the weakness of Sanchez, who has no majority in the Spanish parliament.
+Almost a year after the crisis started, Puigdemont, Torra and their allies are ready for a new showdown – counting on the weakness of Sanchez, who has no majority in the Spanish parliament.

 "Sanchez is in the hands of Puigdemont," the source argued, taking as an example a vote over the budget that Sanchez lost last week, partly because of PdeCat abstention.